mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

 - **Unit 7: Functions.** In Unit 7 we introduce Python functions.
-Functions allow for reuse of code.
-But they are also a powerful tool for generalization and abstraction.
 In your study of Python, you will be writing your own functions but also accessing the rich array of functions in the Python standard and extended libraries.